kusubooru/tagaa/README.md

 the images to Shimmie2.

 ## Usage
-* Download the latest [release](https://github.com/kusubooru/local-tagger/releases) for your platform and extract.
+* Download the latest [release](https://github.com/kusubooru/local-tagger/releases) for your platform.
 * Place the executable into a folder with images and launch.
 * If the browser window does not open automatically then visit http://localhost:8080
 * Tag your images.